lars-quaedvlieg/lars-quaedvlieg.github.io/_posts/2024-03-02-cs330-stanford-mtl.md

 The procedure is the following:

-1. Generate a few hundred of **candidate videos** (by pooling videos from multiple candidate generation algorithms such
-2. as matching topics of the query video, videos frequently watched with the query video, and others).
+1. Generate a few hundred of **candidate videos** (by pooling videos from multiple candidate generation algorithms such as matching topics of the query video, videos frequently watched with the query video, and others).
-3. **Rank** the candidates
+2. **Rank** the candidates.
-4. **Serve** the top ranking videos to the user
+3. **Serve** the top ranking videos to the user.

 The central topic of this paper is the ranking system.
 The authors decide that the inputs to the ranking model are the **query video**, **candidate video**, and **context features**.
 The model attempts to output a weighted combination of